jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 "But you knew it was illegal when the relationship became physical?"

 Sophia felt her face heat.
-"We haven'tour relationship isn'tthat's not relevant."
+"We haven't—our relationship isn't—that's not relevant."

 "The criminal charges suggest otherwise."

 "The criminal charges were dropped this morning because they were baseless."

 "But they were filed.
-That suggests"
+That suggests—"

 "It suggests Robert Price was willing to use the law as a weapon to control his son's life.
 That's exactly why Ethan needs emancipation."